vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/17_A_New_Interpretation_of_rAmagiri_Evidence.md

 The narration of the KNT Inscription

 First of all it needs to be noted that, despite the fact that the inscription is found in Vākāṭaka territory and celebrates foundations within the complex 20 Bakker & Isaacson 1993, 53; Bakker 1997, 16.
-The KNT inscription may hint at the dynastic name, when it compares in verse 7 the girl Muṇd

-. ā with the light \( prabhā\) of
+The KNT inscription may hint at the dynastic name, when it compares in verse 7 the girl Muṇḍā with the light \( prabhā\) of

 the moon \( candra\): Prabhāvatī is ‘the one who possesses the lustre’, scil. of Candra, her father̥ For a discussion of this name \(meaning ‘the bald one’\) see above, ṇ 40 on p.
 327.

-Is it coincidence that Muṇd

-. ā’s younger brother is named the one who is ‘Bald-like-a-pot’
+Is it coincidence that Muṇḍā’s younger brother is named the one who is ‘Bald-like-a-pot’

 \(Ghaṭotkaca\)?